natiBirhauz/Community-Detection-Algorithms/README.md

-fr_algorithm.py shows the geraph using Fruchterman-Reingold force-directed algorithm.
+fr_algorithm.py shows the graph using Fruchterman-Reingold force-directed algorithm.

 --------------------------------------------------------------------------------